-Steps to set the default model in Codex:
+Steps to set the default Codex model:

-1. Create the Codex config directory when it does not already exist.
+1. Create the user-level Codex config directory.

 $ mkdir -p ~/.codex